schiebermc/Game_AI/README.md

 In pursuit of my passion for Artificial Intelligence, games, and puzzles, I created this repo for personal exploration.
 Each project contains its own directory.
 Here are short summaries of each project:

+Update March 14, 2021: I recently discovered `pygame` and I am having a lot of fun using it to visualize games!
+Going forward, I will try to make all new projects visualized and will be moving old projects into their visualized forms over time.

 Visualized Projects (backend tech + visualizations)
 * 8-Queens-GA: Solution for the 8-queens problem using genetic algorithms.